Theater Past Faculty

 Her direction and choreography for operas include Mozart’s Cosi fan Tutte (American Singers Opera Project) and The Long Christmas Dinner, by Thorton Wilder/Paul Hindemith (Lincoln Center Director’s Lab/Juilliard Opera).

-Tracy completed a directing residency for the 1999-2000 season at McCarter Theatre collaborating with such artists as Sam Shepard, David Mamet and Emily Mann, where she later ran the conservatory theatre program through which she has co-directed As You Like It and The Tempest and directed her adaptation of The Lord of the Flies.
-Tracy also served as a cast yoga/movement consultant for two McCarter shows that went to Broadway, Anna in the Tropics (Royal Theatre) & Albee’s All Over (Roundabout Theatre), and Assistant Directed Speaking in Tongues (Roundabout Theatre).
-She teaches acting, movement and dramatic writing at conservatories and studios in and out of New York City.
-She is also a Drama League Fellow.
+Tracy completed a directing residency for the 1999-2000 season at McCarter Theatre collaborating with such artists as Sam Shepard, David Mamet and Emily Mann, where she later ran the conservatory theatre program through which she directed As You Like It, The Tempest and her adaptation of The Lord of the Flies.
+She also served as movement consultant for two McCarter shows that went to Broadway: Anna in the Tropics (Royal Theatre) & Albee’s All Over (Round About Theatre).
+She was the Associate Director for Speaking in Tongues (Round About Theatre).
+She teaches acting, movement and directing/devising work at conservatories and studios in and out of New York City and is currently on faculty at Princeton University and CAP 21 Musical Theatre Conservatory.
+Her biography on Maria Irene Fornes is published in the Dictionary of Literary Biography, vol. V, Twentieth Century American Dramatists.
+She received her MFA in directing from Syracuse University, focusing on international and cultural influences on an interdisciplinary theatre.
+She is also a Drama League Fellow and member of SDC.